| The

 complete disregard of any previous breeding work that has

+been done.
 These goals are just part of what should be

 considered in a breeding program.
 The sidebar at right lists all of the